nishant1695/Advanced-Query-Processing-with-Spark-and-OpenAI/README.md

 High level data flow in our project is as follows:

-Retrieve data from arXiv --> Store the data in S3 bucket --> Extract text from the PDFs in batches stored in S3 bucket --> Store the extracted text in S3 bucket --> Read the extracted text and generate vector embeddings and create a vector store --> Save the vecotr store to S3 bucket --> Load the vector store and use it as retriever for the LLM
+Retrieve data from arXiv --> Store the data in S3 bucket --> Extract text from the PDFs in batches stored in S3 bucket --> Store the extracted text in S3 bucket --> Read the extracted text and generate vector embeddings and create a vector store --> Save the vector store to S3 bucket --> Load the vector store and use it as retriever for the LLM

 ![Data Flow Diagram](https://github.com/nishant1695/Advanced-Query-Processing-with-Spark-and-OpenAI/blob/main/images/Data%20Flow.jpg)